Best PADI Divemaster Course Koh Tao

 As a result our candidates gain much more experience, working alongside some of the best PADI Instructors in the business whilst learning to be effective instructional assistants, dealing with real students demonstrating real problems.

-We also offer a wide range of opportunities to ‘assist’ on continuing education courses.
-Crystal Dive teaches a good number of Advanced Open water courses.
+We also offer a range of opportunities to ‘assist’ on continuing education courses including Advanced Open water and Rescue courses.

-We also have plenty of other continuing education courses taking place with regular Rescue courses scheduled and daily PADI Specialties being conducted, the most popular ones being Wreck, Deep & Nitrox.
+We also have lots of other continuing education courses taking place with regular Rescue courses scheduled and daily PADI Specialties being conducted, the most popular ones being Wreck, Deep & Nitrox.

 What is a Divemaster ‘Working Internship Program’